Beyond the Lascar Group: Introduction

 Questions of uneven scope and difficulty are scattered through the text, mostly at the end of the sections.

-Thanks to Arturo Rodriguez-Fanlo for his reading and comments.
+Thanks to Arturo Rodriguez-Fanlo and Anand Pillay for their reading and comments, and to Yves de Cornulier for explaining the literature around \propref{lc1cc}.

-Immediately after writing this paper I became aware of Machado's \cite{machado3} and \cite{machado4}.
-In the earlier-written \cite{machado3}, Machado developed a theory including \S 6, and parallel to much of \S A. He generally works with strong or cocompact approximate lattices; but for many if not all results of \S A, his methods are similar and should extend to finite covolume lattices with no difficulty.
-In \cite{machado4}, he obtains arithmeticity and rigidity results for strong approximate lattices in higher rank Lie groups, via what appears to be a beautiful and completely different approach using Zimmer cocycle rigidity .
-See the introduction to \cite{machado4}.
-The two approaches still need to be compared in detail; see in particular the comments added to Questions \ref{othergroups-q} and \ref{bjhquestion}.
+Immediately after writing this paper I became aware that Simon Machado had been working on the structure of approximate lattices in semisimple groups at the same time.
+He obtained similar results including arithmeticity and rigidity results for strong approximate lattices in higher rank Lie groups, via what appears to be a beautiful and completely different approach via Zimmer cocycle rigidity; see \cite{machado4}.
+See also the introduction to \S A. The basic definitions differ slightly and still need to be compared in detail; see in particular the comments added to Questions \ref{othergroups-q} and \ref{bjhquestion}.

+Machado also drew my attention, while I was lecturing on these results, to the paper \cite{bfs} of Bader, Furman and Sauer; it is very close in both statement and proof to \thmref{arith2} and \remref{arith2b}.
+I left the treatment as it was to illustration of the naturality of the approximate lattice approach, and with future generalizations beyond the laminar framework in mind.

+While the results that approximate lattices in semisimple groups are close to lattices (in other groups) are very satisfactory, they also mean that the additional flexibility of approximate lattices must find use outside the semisimple setting, or beyond the lattice framework.
+In particular Kazhdan suggested investigating discrete approximate subgroups in $GL_n$ over local fields, with respect to growth rates of the number of points in increasing balls.
+Can growth rates be achieved for approximate subgroups that are not possible for subgroups?

+Moving to the approximate lattice setting allows investigating an arithmetic lattice in $GL_n(\Rr)$ within any $GL_n(\Qq_p)$; it suffices to extend to an adelic lattice, cut with neighborhoods of the identity in the other places and project to $GL_n(\Qq_p)$; little information is lost, and in particular the commensurability class of the original lattice can be reconstructed.
+Taking ultraproducts, and noting that the degree $k$ of approximateness does not depend on $p$, one can even obtain such information within linear groups over equicharacteristic Henselian fields $K$.
+Can some of the theory of these lattices be seen more clearly when working in $GL_n(\Qq_p)$ or $GL_n(K)$?